 Not Just For The Holidays

-Because a leg of lamb roast is so delicious, I've started cooking year-round!
-I use the leftover to slice or dice and add it to a greek salad, or a gyro.
-Lamb just has so much flavor!
+Because a leg of lamb roast is so delicious, I've started cooking it year-round!
+I use the leftovers to slice or dice and add it to a Greek salad, or a gyro.
+Lamb has so much flavor!
 Yum.

-Lamb roast is gluten free, low carb and keto-friendly.
-No sugar is used in the recipe and all ingredients are natural.
+Lamb roast is gluten-free, low carb, paleo, and keto-friendly.
+No sugar or dairy is used in the recipe, and all ingredients are natural.

 - Lamb Roast - you can use a boneless leg of lamb or semi-boneless